 Farragut home prices are not only among the most expensive in Tennessee, but Farragut real estate also consistently ranks among the most expensive in America.

-Being a small town, Farragut does not have a public transit system used by locals to get to and from work.
+Farragut is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Farragut is a somewhat ethnically-diverse town.
 The people who call Farragut home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farragut residents report their race to be White, followed by Asian.
-Important ancestries of people in Farragut include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Farragut include German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Farragut is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.